History and culture of substituted amphetamines: Illegal synthesis

-Though dating back to the discovery of the drug, the Nagai route did not become popular among illicit manufacturers until c.1982, and comprised 20% of production in Michigan in 2002.
+Though dating back to the discovery of the drug, the Nagai route did not become popular among illicit manufacturers until c.1982 and comprised 20% of production in Michigan in 2002.
 It involves red phosphorus and hydrogen iodide (also known as hydroiodic acid or iohydroic acid).
 (The hydrogen iodide is replaced by iodine and water in the "Moscow route".)
 The hydrogen iodide is used to reduce either ephedrine or pseudoephedrine to methamphetamine.
 On heating, the precursor is rapidly iodinated by the hydrogen iodide to form iodoephedrine.
 The phosphorus assists in the second step, by consuming iodine to form phosphorus triiodide (which decomposes in water to phosphorous acid, regenerating hydrogen iodide).
 Because hydrogen iodide exists in a chemical equilibrium with iodine and hydrogen, the phosphorus reaction shifts the balance toward hydrogen production when iodine is consumed (see Le Châtelier's principle).
 In Australia, criminal groups have been known to substitute "red" phosphorus with either hypophosphorous acid or phosphorous acid (the "Hypo route").
 This is a hazardous process for amateur chemists because phosphine gas, a side-product from in situ hydrogen iodide production, is extremely toxic to inhale.
 The reaction can also create toxic, flammable white phosphorus waste.
 Methamphetamine produced in this way is usually more than 95% pure.

-The conceptually similar Emde route involves reduction of ephedrine to chloroephedrine using thionyl chloride (SOCl2), followed by catalytic hydrogenation.
+The conceptually similar Emde route involves the reduction of ephedrine to chloroephedrine using thionyl chloride (SOCl2), followed by catalytic hydrogenation.
 The catalysts for this reaction are palladium or platinum.
 The Rosenmund route also uses hydrogen gas and a palladium catalyst poisoned with barium sulfate (Rosenmund reduction), but uses perchloric acid instead of thionyl chloride.

 The Birch reduction, also called the "Nazi method", became popular in the mid-to-late 1990s and comprised the bulk of methamphetamine production in Michigan in 2002.
 It reacts pseudoephedrine with liquid anhydrous ammonia and an alkali metal such as sodium or lithium.
 The reaction is allowed to stand until the ammonia evaporates.
 However, the Birch reduction is dangerous because the alkali metal and ammonia are both extremely reactive, and the temperature of liquid ammonia makes it susceptible to explosive boiling when reactants are added.
 It has been the most popular method in Midwestern states of the U.S. because of the ready availability of liquid ammonia fertilizer in farming regions.